What is the Best Timber for Decking Frame?

 Overall, softwood timbers such as cedar and redwood are excellent choices for decking frames.
-With their resistance to outdoor conditions, you can be sure that they can last for years.
+With their resistance to outdoor conditions, you can ensure that they can last for years.

 As previously mentioned, not all softwoods are suitable for decking frames.
 Most tend to be on the less dense side and are more susceptible to issues such as moisture absorption, insect damage, and warping.
 With that said, they are not entirely unusable.
 However, before using them, they will need to undergo chemical treatment.

-Softwood timbers, often cheaper and lower-quality, must go through a chemical treatment to protect themselves from weather damage and other outdoor conditions.
+Softwood timbers, often cheaper and lower-quality, must undergo chemical treatment to protect themselves from weather damage and other outdoor conditions.
 Treated Fir and Pine are some of the most common varieties of pressure-treated wood.
-The treating process involves removing all air in the timber and replacing them with chemical preservatives by injecting holes throughout the boards.
+The treatment process involves removing all air in the timber and replacing it with chemical preservatives by injecting holes throughout the boards.

 Compared to untreated softwoods, pressure-treated are cheaper, as they use more common varieties of wood.
 They are also slightly better at resisting wood issues, such as moisture damage and insect infestation.
 Because of this, many have been using it for decking frames.

 However, there are a few downsides to them as well.
 For instance, the chemicals used for treating them are highly toxic to humans and animals.
 They can’t be disposed of or recycled the same way as untreated wood.
-Burning them will release toxic fumes, and the chemicals may wear off and cause irritation and damage when coming into skin contact.
+Burning them will release toxic fumes, and the chemicals may wear off and cause irritation and damage when coming into contact with skin.
 While resistant to many issues, one of the biggest concerns of pressure-treated wood is cracking and splintering due to the treatment process.

 Overall, pressure-treated timber is a cost-efficient choice for people who have some experience in building decking.
-But for people not used to handling them or prioritizing safety and sustainability, softwood framing may be better.
+But for people not used to handling them or prioritising safety and sustainability.

 Other Alternative Choices

-Aside from softwood and pressure-treated timber, there are a few less common options that you can choose.
+Aside from softwood and pressure-treated timber, there are a few less common options that you can choose from.
 While not preferred as commonly used by others, these options are still suitable for decking framing.